NZ to host Group 1 Davis Cup tie against Venezuela

 Friday 4pm | Saturday 12pm

 Courtside boxes and general admission tickets starting from $10

-New Zealand has been awarded home advantage for next month’s Davis Cup Group 1 play-off against Venezuela.
+New Zealand has been awarded home advantage for the Davis Cup Group 1 play-off against Venezuela.
 The Davis Cup Committee has taken the decision that the tie on the 6th and 7th of March be relocated to New Zealand in line with regulation 27.4.2 of the Davis Cup Rules and Regulations.

 The tie was due to take place at the agreed neutral venue of Miami.
 However, the Committee reserves the right to relocate a tie in order to ensure that Davis Cup hosting requirements are met.
 It’s been agreed that New Zealand will host the tie with Venezuela considered the visiting nation.
 Tennis NZ CEO Julie Paterson has welcomed the change.

 “As you can imagine Tennis NZ is very excited to be given this opportunity and we are very happy to support the ITF in this decision.”
 Paterson said.

 Captain Alistair Hunt has named a strong side to contest the new look Davis Cup World Group 1 Playoff tie against Venezuela on the 6th and 7th of March.

 Stalwart Rubin Statham returns having not played since February last year due to hip surgery.
 He joins doubles specialists ATP pros Marcus Daniell and Artem Sitak, 21 year old Ajeet Rai and Finn Tearney who won the New Zealand Championships in December.